jupyter-book/jupyter-book/docs/advanced/sphinx.md

 ### Fine control of parsing and execution

 As discussed in [the components of Jupyter Book](intro/jupyter-book-components), two of the main components of Jupyter Book are Sphinx extensions;
-MyST-Parser for markdown parsing, and MyST-NB for notebook execution and output rendering.
+MyST-Parser for Markdown parsing, and MyST-NB for notebook execution and output rendering.

 These two extensions are highly customizable *via* Sphinx configuration.
 Some of their configuration is already exposed in the `_config.yml`, but you can also directly set configuration, see: